dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 ```

-All this code will be used for the repository to be `called` and the `date` passed to the `Use Case`.
+This code calls the repository passing the `date` to the `Use Case`.
 The code will give errors because the file `get_concrete_number.dart` has not been created yet.
 Then and the next step is to create that file with the following code.